School Science Lessons

 Do not allow ammonia solution to contact the skin.

-Do not add concentrated ammonia solution to solid iodine, because a black solid, called touch powder, (NI3NH3) forms, and, if dry, the slightest friction causes it to explode.
+Do not add concentrated ammonia solution to solid iodine, because a black solid, called touch powder, (NI3NH3) forms.

 Common name: Household ammonia, 10% solution, ammonium hydroxide, (NH4OH), is a strong solution of the gas used for cleaning.